Blogs

 Financial modeling is intertwined with backtesting.
 It creates simulations of trading strategies.
 These models estimate potential performance.

-Through financial modeling, backtesting is more precise.
+Backtesting is more precise through financial modeling.
 It provides dynamic predictions.
-Traders rely on this to optimize strategies further.
+Traders rely on this to further optimize their strategies.

-The first step in backtesting involves formulating a solid trading strategy.
+The first step in backtesting is to formulate a solid trading strategy.
 This includes defining clear rules for buying and selling.
 These rules form the backbone of your strategy.

 A well-defined strategy outlines entry and exit points.
 It includes specific criteria for executing trades.
 Clarity in these areas leads to more accurate backtesting outcomes.